vechiato/vechiato.github.io/content/post/Tower Sep2023.md

 tags:
   - hydroponics
 ---

+Dive into my journey of experimenting with hydroponics!
+Over the past few months, I've tracked the key metric: pH, PPM, and growth stages for cultivating lettuce.
+This post outlines my progress, adjustments, and outcomes, complete with a timeline of photos and data.

 Lettuce	ideal PH 5.5 – 6.5 PPM 560 – 840

 | Date     | PH     | PPM    | Photo |